AAAOUHM/optimal_control/README.md

 **Optimal Control Problems for Dynamic Systems**
-This project solves two optimal control problems to **minimize time and fuel consumption,** with control inputs constrained to [-1, +1].
+This project focuses on solving two optimal control problems to **minimize time and fuel consumption,** with control inputs constrained to [-1, +1].
 The systems are an undamped harmonic oscillator (pendulum) and a car on a frictionless x-axis.
 **Simulation Instructions**
 To run the simulations for these optimal control problems: